CelliesProjects/aquacontrol2/README.md

 With the IDE successfully compiling ESP8266 code just follow these steps:

-1.
-Download and unpack the zip file.
+1. Download and unpack the zip file.
-2.
-Rename the folder you just unzipped to '`aquacontrol2`'.
+2. Rename the folder you just unzipped to '`aquacontrol2`'.
 You can skip this step, but the Arduino IDE will moan about file and foldernames.
-3.
-Open the sketch in the Arduino IDE.
+3. Open the sketch in the Arduino IDE.
-4.
-Use the upload button to compile and upload the sketch to the controller.
+4. Use the upload button to compile and upload the sketch to the controller.
-5.
-Upload the html files to the controller.<br>
+5. Upload the html files to the controller.<br>
 Click `Tools>ESP8266 Sketch Data Upload` to upload the files.<br><br>
 ![arduinoupload](https://cloud.githubusercontent.com/assets/24290108/23563262/367bfd80-0046-11e7-8170-59ab86d173d9.png)

-6.
-After upload your controller should be good to go.
+6. After upload your controller should be good to go.
-7.
-The first time Aquacontrol is installed it does not know your WiFi settings.<br>
-The controller starts a WiFi access point called 'aquacontrol'.<br>
-Connect via WiFi to the access point <br>You will need the pass phrase shown on the OLED screen.<br>
-Select your WiFi network from the list and provide the correct password.<br>
-The controller will reboot and try to log in on your WiFi network.
+7. The first time Aquacontrol is installed it does not know your WiFi settings.<br>The controller starts a WiFi access point called 'aquacontrol'.<br>Connect via WiFi to the access point <br>You will need the pass phrase shown on the OLED screen.<br>Select your WiFi network from the list and provide the correct password.<br>The controller will reboot and try to log in on your WiFi network.

-8.
-If something went wrong with logging in, the accesspoint will be started again, but with a DIFFERENT PASSWORD!<br>
-Repeat step 7 to provide the correct WiFi network and password.<br>
-If the WiFi network and password are correct the controller will login.<br>
+8. If something went wrong with logging in, the accesspoint will be started again, but with a DIFFERENT PASSWORD!<br>Repeat step 7 to provide the correct WiFi network and password.<br>If the WiFi network and password are correct the controller will login.
-9.
-After WiFi login the controller will show the hostname and IP address on the OLED screen.<br>
-Navigate to IP or hostname -hostname access will require correct local DNS setup- and set up your controller.
+9. After WiFi login the controller will show the hostname and IP address on the OLED screen.<br>Navigate to IP or hostname -hostname access will require correct local DNS setup- and set up your controller.

 ## Features:
 - 128*64 OLED support via I2C.